 What we are doing

-The LSDC will be:
+The LSDC is:

 - consulting with young Londoners to understand their priorities and concerns, and assessing how these relate to London’s Quality of Life indicators and the SDGs